Sleepytt1210/animal-shelters-dapp/README.md

 4. `npm run truffle:test-gas` - To generate a gas consumption report for each smart contract.

 ### Gas Analysis
-To generate gas usage report of each smart contract, the **eth-gas-reporter** package is used.
-The gas used are based on the smart conract tests and the raw report is output as [gasReporterOutput.json](gasReporterOutput.json) at the root directory.
+To generate a gas consumption report of each smart contract, the **[eth-gas-reporter](https://github.com/cgewecke/eth-gas-reporter)** package is used.
+The gas used are based on the smart conract gas tests and the raw report is output as [gasReporterOutput.json](gasReporterOutput.json) at the root directory.

 Generate formatted gas report: *[ETH Example](./gas-output/formatted-gas-output-token-ETH.json)*.
 ```